SAEONData/elastic-search-agent/README.md

 * "sort": sort results by the given field in ascending order
 * "start": position of the first record returned, default is 1
 * "size": number of results, default is 100

+#### add
+Add a record to a collection
+Arguments:
+* record: json dict in 'SAEON JSON DataCite' format
+* spec_set: optional name of collection

+#### delete
+Delete a given record
+Arguments:
+* record_id: record identifier to be deleted
+* force: optional to force deletion of duplicated records

+#### delete_all
+Delete all records

 ### OAI - Protocal for Metadata Harverting
 See more details here (http://www.openarchives.org/pmh)